LoopPlayGames/CrazyGlider/README.md

 #### 5. Children's Privacy

 Our game is not intended for children under the age of 13 (or the equivalent age in your jurisdiction).
-If we learn that we have unintentionally collected personal data from a child, we will take steps to delte it.
+If we learn that we have unintentionally collected personal data from a child, we will take steps to delete it.

 #### 6. Your Rights